jue89/node-mqttsngw-core/README.md

  * **willMessage**: Waits for a will message sent by the sensor.
  * **connectBroker**: Tries to connect to the broker.
  * **active**: The sensor is connected.
 Depending on the received sensor messages, it will start the state machines *[Core] Subscribe*, *[Core] PublishToBroker* or *[Core] PublishToClient*.
+ * **sleep**: The sensor may enter sleep state by stating a non-zero duration in the DISCONNECT packet.
+The gateway will collect ingress publishes from the broker and sends them to the sensores once it's active again.

 ### [Core] Subscribe